 - Hyland Lake Park Reserve

 - Lake Minnetonka Regional Park

 - Luce Line Regional Trail

 - Medicine Lake Regional Trail

-- Minnesota River Bluffs LRT Regional Trail
+- Minnesota River Bluffs Regional Trail

 - Nine Mile Creek Regional Trail